 Unique Things About Hong Kong We Often Take For Granted

-There are things that are quite unique about Hong Kong that we might not find elsewhere.
+Some things are unique about Hong Kong that we might not find elsewhere.

-While we could be wrong including them in the list, they are here for a reason.
+While we could be wrong, including them on the list, they are here for a reason.

 1. Window inspection is a profession.
 Hong Kong is a city with residential dwellings mostly on high-rise buildings.
-Equipped with glass windows that could be at risk of detaching due to typhoon or simply wear and tear.
-That means significant risk to lives and properties nearby.
+Equipped with glass windows that could be at risk of detaching due to typhoons or wear and tear.
+That means a significant threat to lives and properties nearby.
 So the government’s Buildings Department has implemented the Mandatory Window Inspection Scheme that allows a licensed inspector to check windows at home.
-This scheme is a requirement for building owners whose properties three storeys or higher are at least 10 years old.
+This scheme is a requirement for building owners whose properties three stories or higher are at least ten years old.

 2. Falling objects detector.
-Still in the topic of high-rise buildings, the risk of falling debris is taken seriously.
-Although Hong Kong people in general are aware of this, it pays to be more proactive about the matter since there are those who fail to exercise caution.
-Falling cigarette butts and laundry are common.
+Still, on the topic of high-rise buildings, the risk of falling debris is taken seriously.
+Although Hong Kong people, in general, are aware of this, it pays to be more proactive about the matter since some fail to exercise caution.
+Falling cigarette butts and laundry are ordinary.
 To catch the common culprits, some building management offices install surveillance cameras to collect evidence.

 4. Minibus speed monitor.
-To address overspeeding minibuses, speed monitors were installed partly to give passengers a visible evidence of traffic violation and partly to discourage drivers from exceeding prescribed road speeds.
-But in many occasions, these devices are ignored as passengers in a hurry won’t mind reaching the destination faster.
+To address overspeeding minibusses, speed monitors were installed partly to give passengers visible evidence of traffic violations and partly to discourage drivers from exceeding prescribed road speeds.
+But on many occasions, these devices are ignored as passengers in a hurry won’t mind reaching the destination faster.